DPlayer234/houston-tools/houston_app/migrations/README.md

 mongorestore --uri="$MONGODB_URI" --archive="$FILENAME"
 ```

 Note that you cannot specify the database name here.
 The restored database name will match the original database name.
-If you intent to restore the database with a different name, use the [`--nsFrom` and `--nsTo`](https://www.mongodb.com/docs/database-tools/mongorestore/#std-option-mongorestore.--nsFrom) parameters.
+If you intend to restore the database with a different name, use the [`--nsFrom` and `--nsTo`](https://www.mongodb.com/docs/database-tools/mongorestore/#std-option-mongorestore.--nsFrom) parameters.

 For example, to back up your local `test` database to a file named `my-db-backup` and restore it later: